ARISE-Initiative/robomimic/docs/tutorials/training_transformers.md

 #### 1. Using default configurations

 The easiest way to train a transformer policy network is to pass the default template json to the main training script `train.py` via the `--config` argument.
 The dataset can be specified by setting the `data` attribute of the `train` section of the config json, or specified via the `--dataset` argument.
+You may find that your data has different rollout horizon lengths, observation modalities, or other incompatibilities with the default template.
+In this scenario, we suggest defining custom parameters as described in (2).

 ```sh
 $ python train.py --config ../config/default_templates/bc_transformer.json --dataset /path/to/dataset.hdf5